ibm-cloud-docs/log-analysis/ha-dr.md

     Using access groups to manage permissions to work with a LogDNA logging instance, reduces the amount of work that you might have to do to set the correct policies and users to work with a new instance.
 Information about access groups is global and not region based.
     {: tip}

-4. Launch the LogDNA instance and import the views, alerts, dashboards, screens, and templates.
+4. Launch the LogDNA instance and import the views, alerts, dashboards, screens, templates, and exclusion rules.